rug-compling/dact/cookbook/index.md

 >  Lange tijd is de stad tevens het belangrijkste internationale centrum geweest van cultuur, kennis en geleerdheid

 Here, the PP "van cultuur, kennis en geleerdheid" is a dependent of "centrum", but it is placed to the right of the main verb.
-The following query identifies such constructions:
+The following query used the "nachfeld" macro to find extraposition of PP out of NP:

     //node[%nachfeld% and @cat="pp" and ../node[@rel="hd" and @pt="n"]]

-TODO: we do not get extraposed constituents which are part of an extraposed clause:
+NB.
+The definition of nachfeld is not optimal yet: we do not get extraposed constituents which are part of an extraposed clause:

 > Het is Clemenceau echter niet ontgaan dat er die maand kennelijk wel middelen genoeg waren om 1200 lichte tanks extra te bestellen